Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 The man said, start getting on!

 I froze, that car is almost scrapped, very broken.
 But my brother did not let me talk much, push the luggage to that car and rushed in.
-We were even more shocked after getting in, the small broken bus has been full of people, the corridor has a wooden board with a squeeze of two people on each row.
+We were even more shocked after getting in, the small broken bus has been full of people, the corridor has a wooden board with a squeeze of two people each row.

 No way, who dares to argue?
 It's midnight, the luggage is loaded up, and you can only endure.

-### Part 4 get off the bus
+### Part 4 Get off the bus

 I don't know how long I drove, the car jolted to a halt in the middle of nowhere.

-They said, all up to buy tickets.
+They said, everyone needs to buy tickets.

-I was still confused, I just remember a woman in the front row said, we bought tickets on that train.
-She just pulled out the tickets, the ticket seller directly yanked her collar, threw her off, drove the car, and left.
+I was still confused, I just remember a woman in the front row said, we already bought tickets on that train.
+She just pulled out the tickets, the ticket seller directly yanked her collar, threw her off and drove the car.

 I watched the woman through the window, crying, chasing, shouting "my bag", "my bag", and then slowly only a rolled-up figure remained.
 I think she was squatting on the ground crying.